simplyedwin/tgc-codeinstitute-project-4/README.md

 ### Acknowledgements

-- Trent colleage staff and classmates for feedbacks on website design
+- Trent colleage staff and classmates for feedbacks on website design.

 - Design of icons and logo are sourced from [Freepik](https://www.flaticon.com/authors/freepik).